-Prerequisite: Permission of instructor This course is intended for upperclassmen with an interest in strength and conditioning and leading a healthy lifestyle in the collegiate setting.
+Prerequisite: Permission of instructor

+This course is intended for upperclassmen with an interest in strength and conditioning and leading a healthy lifestyle in the collegiate setting.
 Emphasis will be placed on physical fitness and nutrition.
 Through hands-on learning in the fitness facility, students will explore topics such as mobility, flexibility, plyometric training, weight training, functional movement patterns and more.
 This course will also aid in preparing students for the transition to college, focusing on a holistic approach to personal growth and wellness.
 Students will set personal fitness goals, follow individualized workout plans, and explore different methods of achieving short and long-term goals in the fitness world.
 Grading will be based upon a student's ability to engage and participate in class as well as successfully complete assignments.
 At the conclusion of the course, students will have better knowledge of strength and conditioning techniques as well as how to accomplish their personal fitness goals both now and in the future.

-S905 Martial Arts for Health and Well-Being Grades 10, 11, 12 .5 Credit Stressed?
+Systems Systems Systems Systems Systems Systems Systems Stressed?
 Looking for a way to improve your health, while developing an overall feeling of well-being?
 This course will provide you with the skills to improve health while learning the soft-style martial art of T'ai Chi Ch'uan.
 The slow, meditative movements of this martial art allows one to gradually reduce stress, increase balance, and develop an understanding for internal strength.
 This course will also include a study of Taoism through the translations of Lao Tzu's "Tao The Ch'ing".

-S911 Cultivating Wisdom & Self Awareness Grades 10, 11, 12 .5 Credit Prerequisite: Permission of instructor

-In this course students will learn the benefits of being aware, and being in the present.
+S911 Cultivating Wisdom & Self Awareness Grades 11, 12 .5 Credit In this course students will learn the benefits of being aware, and being in the present.
 This will include coping strategies, self-care, and self-reflection.
 This course will introduce the benefits of breathing techniques, self-regulation, & self-reflection.
 This course will incorporate a gratitude curriculum throughout the semester.
 Becoming self-aware and developing self-regulation - lessons on techniques to calm the mind and body - can reduce the negative effects of stress and increase students' ability to stay engaged, helping them stay on track academically and promote positive behaviors.
 This class fulfills .5 credits of the Wellness requirement toward graduation.